Quantumrunner/ValkyrieDescentCampaignTemplate/README.md

 If you only want to create single missions without any campaign overhead check out the [Valkyrie Descent Mission Template](https://github.com/Quantumrunner/ValkyrieDescentMissionTemplate) project.

 ## Wiki
-Checkout the project wiki for details: https://github.com/Quantumrunner/ValkyrieDescentCampaignTemplate/wiki
+Checkout the project [wiki](https://github.com/Quantumrunner/ValkyrieDescentCampaignTemplate/wiki) for details